hwakabh/bennu-official.page/README.md

 Since Django would use SQLite3 as default backend database, but in this project we have intendedly disabled it for avoiding differences of deployment between production & development. \
 Indeed, bennu_official application expects MySQL as its default backend, and there are several options to prepare MySQL database on your laptop.

-As described in previous section, when you have Docker Desktop or OrbStack in laptop, the easiest way to setup MySQL is:
+As described in the previous section, when you have Docker Desktop or OrbStack on your laptop, the easiest way to set up MySQL is:

 ```shell
 # Start only MySQL container with docker-compose